 Jumping to a Specific Date

 Using the Highlight Today feature, you can quickly locate today’s date.
-When you show or hide the highlight, for example with the “Today” toolbar button, the document will scroll it into view if it’s off screen.
+When you show or hide the highlight, using the Today button on the toolbar or , the document will scroll it into view if it’s off screen.